jyotishmaan/stereo_image_to_point_cloud_japan/README.md

 2. Setup an identical conda environment using
    `conda create --name myenv --file spec-file.txt`
 3. Activate the environment using `conda activate myenv`
+4. install required modules `pip install tqdm opencv-python`
-4. Download the data video file `mkdir data/raw_data && python download_google_drive.py 1DZvYQMRoPbrmJ67q4kNZ1duFWk5oHnV_ ./data/raw_data/both_eye_0304_1.mp4`
+5. Download the data video file `mkdir data/raw_data && python download_google_drive.py 1DZvYQMRoPbrmJ67q4kNZ1duFWk5oHnV_ ./data/raw_data/both_eye_0304_1.mp4`
-5. To gather data from video, use `python video_to_frames.py`, please note that you can modify the variable N to extend or shorten the frames collected
+6. To gather data from video, use `python video_to_frames.py`, please note that you can modify the variable N to extend or shorten the frames collected
-6. If you already have a series of stereo images, simply verify that the file path is correct in `stereo_match_multiple.py`, and use the command `python stereo_match_multiple.py`
+7. If you already have a series of stereo images, simply verify that the file path is correct in `stereo_match_multiple.py`, and use the command `python stereo_match_multiple.py`